Gabriel-RQ/pyinterfacer/PROJECT.md

 These are just some ideas i have now, and i will have to expand that and project everything more thoroughly before taking any action.

 NOTE TO SELF: I managed to track the performance issues down to the Interface class draw method.
 It looks like when i blit the the component group to the interface's surface, and then the surface to the display, i get the lower FPS.
 If, instead, i blit the component group directly to the display, the FPS is as high as expected (comparing with tests i made without using the library).
 I have to find a solution for this, be it refactoring the code to blit directly to the display, or solving it with the current aproach.
+It actually looks like the entire draw method is _doomed_.
+Removing the overlays rendering also give performance boots, the same for almost every other part of it's code.